Memory and Knowledge

 The sync model follows the three-tier state split: memory facts are shared state, retrieval caches are soft state, and local inference results are per-device state.

-Hermes evaluates completed tasks and generates reusable SKILL.md procedures when a task sequence is novel or valuable.
-These skills become part of the agent's procedural knowledge base.
+When a task sequence is novel or valuable, NOME evaluates the completed task and generates a reusable procedure.
+These procedures become part of the agent's knowledge base.

-Skills are indexed with a compressed skill list (~3,000 tokens) and full content is injected on-demand through progressive disclosure.
+Skills are indexed with a compressed list and full content is loaded on-demand through progressive disclosure.

 Privacy and memory management